 Civic engagement at IUPUI takes many different forms and draws upon both institutional and external resources to meet educational objectives across teaching, research, and service.
 These honorary, collaborative appointments may be held in a department, school, center, or academic service unit subject to the approval of the senior academic administrative officer of the unit and the Dean of the Faculties.
 The initiative for applying for an appointment of this type may come from either the candidate or an IUPUI faculty or staff person.
-In either case, a letter from a center director, chair or dean stating how the nominee will contribute to the mission of the appointing unit and stating the privileges to be granted to the individual should be sent, along with supporting documentation, to the Office of the Dean of the Faculties for review and approval, just as for any full-time academic appointment.
+In either case, a letter from a center director, chair or dean stating how the nominee will contribute to the mission of the

+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010; Updated July 5, 2011 appointing unit and stating the privileges to be granted to the individual should be sent, along with supporting documentation, to the Office of the Dean of the Faculties for review and approval, just as for any full-time academic appointment.